Learn the Rules

 你好好你

 Many reversed Chinese phrases are grammatically valid but mean something different — creating double meanings.
+Pinyin is shown below each character to help with pronunciation.

 Lao 🇱🇦